Signs of Autism in a 3-Year-Old | Cadabam's CDC

 Understanding Autism Spectrum Disorder (ASD) in Young Children

 Autism Spectrum Disorder (ASD) manifests differently in every child.
 It is characterised by challenges in social interaction, communication delays, and repetitive behaviours.
 The severity of these symptoms varies, leading to different levels of support needs.
 Identifying the signs of autism in 3 year old children allows for early intervention and tailored support strategies.
+It's also worth understanding how ADHD presents in toddlers, since the two conditions can share some surface-level similarities at this age.

 Prevalence and Causes of ASD in Early Childhood